aragon/hack/docs/guides-agent-app.md

 In other words, A's Agent app allows it to participate as a stakeholder in B.

-It follows that to allow A to vote in B we need to mint a token for A's Agent app in B.
+This means that to allow A to vote in B we need to mint a token for A's Agent app in B.

 To do this run: